makeitcheaper/Frontend_ui_developer_test/README.md

 - Thank you desktop: zpl.io/2EgDBAM
 - Thank you mobile: zpl.io/2j515d6

-4. Images, Text, Colours and dimensions can all be found in the Zeplin files.

-5. Send us a link to the Github repo where the code is and make it public.
+4. Send us a link to the Github repo where the code is and make it public.